kgjerde/corporaexplorer/README.md

 [`jquery.scrollTo`](https://github.com/flesler/jquery.scrollTo)
 plugin.*
 <a name="footnote4">*4</a>.
 That said, the package is developed on Mac
-OS, and the Shiny apps’ user interface is a bit clunkier on Windows.*
+OS, and the Shiny apps’ user interface is rather clunkier on Windows.*